 · know the learning needs of the local community and the members of the group they’re seeking to support, because they’re working locally and know local people;

-· confirm that the group is excluded from mainstream main campus college provision and so requires the community based learning service requested because it’s the most appropriate form of support.
+· confirm that the group faces barriers to mainstream main campus college provision and so requires the community-based learning service requested because it’s the most appropriate form of support.

-The community partner therefore acts as the representative of the student in requesting the Wider Access programme; as the appropriate way to achieve their agreed educational aims and progression.
+The community partner therefore acts as the representative of the students in requesting the Wider Access programme; as the appropriate way to achieve their agreed educational aims and progression.

 The Wider Access request form (signed by the learners’ representative) formalises this relationship.